35MAJN/DelBadWordsTelChannel/README.md

  - hazm library

 ## Installation
  - Clone the repository or download the code.
- - First install Hazm library using ```pip install hazm```.
  - Install the required libraries using ```pip install -r requirements.txt```.
  - Replace YOUR_TELEGRAM_BOT_TOKEN with your actual bot token in the bot instantiation.
  - Run the script using python main.py.